dunn-michael/Cross-Modality-Plotting/README.md

 Note: You only need to do this if you have not already generated the course-info and oculus-data files

-Navigate to the lcm-ros2_bridge foler and run "source install/setup.bash"
+Navigate to the lcm-ros2_bridge folder and run "source install/setup.bash"

 Run the command `colcon build`